Learn how to meditate in this free online meditation course that will take you on a journey to learn easy and complete instructions for meditation.

 Real practical meditation is actually the precise opposite.
 You remain fully conscious.
 However, you train your consciousness to purify its focus.
 It leads to a very empowering feeling because you start becoming more mentally disciplined.
 This is the complete opposite of just simply being unconscious.

-Myth #4: You will fall under the influence of others easily when meditating
+Meditation Myths #4: You will fall under the influence of others easily when meditating

 When you meditate, you are calling the shots because your focus is super filtered.
 It is super fine.
 Only you can do this.
 Nobody outside of you can guide you to achieve this level of clarity and focus.